hydroflux/ruby-enumerables-practice-enumerables-review/README.md

 ## `.delete_if`

-`.delete_if`, on the other hand, will delete from the collection any items that return true for a certain condition:
+The `.delete_if` method, on the other hand, will delete from the collection any items that return `true` for a certain condition:

 ```ruby
 [1, 2, 4, 7].delete_if do |num|